DENTAL CROWNS EXPLAINED

 TYPES OF CROWN MATERIAL

-- Full gold (full cast crown): This type of crown involves making the full crown out of gold or a cast metal.
+- Full gold (full cast crown): This type of crown is more traditional and involves making the full crown out of gold or a cast metal.
 The advantage of a full gold crown is that it is very difficult to chip or damage the crown through misuse.
-However, they are gold/yellow in colour and not very aesthetic.
+However, they are gold/yellow in colour and not as popular nowadays due to the advancement of modern dental materials.

-- Porcelain fused to metal crown: A porcelain fused to metal crown consists of a metal-alloy base (known as a coping) partially or fully covered by porcelain.
+- Porcelain fused to metal crown: A porcelain-fused-to-metal (PFM or VMK) crowns consists of a metal-alloy base (known as a coping) partially or fully covered by porcelain.
 Since the metal is covered with a layer of porcelain, it has a much more natural appearance than a gold casting and more closely resembles a natural tooth.
 The biggest disadvantage of these types of crowns is that the junction between porcelain and metal is a weak point and prone to chipping, or de-laminating.